typedb/dependencies/ci/rbe-image/README.md

 ## Purpose

-We've built a custom RBE image that includes `rpmbuild` which is needed for building `pkg_rpm` targets.
+We’ve built a custom RBE image that includes `rpmbuild` which will allow executing `pkg_rpm` on RBE.
 The goal, however, is to keep as close to upstream as possible, so it's built on a stock 'base' image that is used by RBE.